-Book your flights with Calm Air from Winnipeg to Churchill.
+Your flight with Calm Air from Winnipeg to Churchill will be booked by the Polar Bear Lodge, not included in the workshop price approx. $1200CDN.
 A detailed itinerary will be provided.
 Flights $ not included.

 Pricing is based on accommodations starting the morning of day 1 until the morning of the last day at the polar bear lodge.
 Accommodations are 2-3 per room.
 No single occupancy is available.

-Not included: International airfare to Churchill, hotel the day of arrival and departure in Churchill approx $150/night ,food while in Churchill, alcoholic beverages, items of a personal nature, trip insurance.
+Not included: International airfare to Churchill, hotel in Winnipeg not included, alcoholic beverages, items of a personal nature, trip insurance.
 We highly recommend travel insurance.

 This destination has long been a coveted secret of naturalists and avid nature photographers.
 For this trip we will be adventuring out into the tundra wilderness to stay at a nicely refurbished navy communications base turned tundra lodge adjacent to Wapusk National Park and the world's largest polar bear denning area.
 Their lodge stands 300 feet on top of an old beach ridge located about 40 miles south of Churchill, Manitoba.
 Our lodge has a commanding view of the vast Hudson Bay lowlands that stretch to the seashore of Hudson Bay dotted by stands of one-sided spruce trees, tundra hummocks, small lakes and willow lined creeks.
 This is the home of the world's largest land predator - - the Polar Bear.
 Experience the breathtaking beauty of this northern landscape while exploring the environment of our planets foremost Polar Bear denning area.